 Who should read the “How Much Is Enough Summary”?

-- Anyone who wants to find if it's okay to make money the only goal in life.
+- Anyone who wants to find out if it’s okay to make money the only goal in life.

 - Anyone who wants to work less and have more fun in life.